klahnakoski/diff-algebra/README.md

 Furthermore, tests run at Firefox-scale have coverage variability because of environmental variability; which can include time of day, operating system latency, ordering of network responses, an many more.
 Running a test will not likely get you the full coverage for the test, rather some subset.
 Multiple runs are required; and the results unioned

-Even more: Coverage tests are very expensive to run; requiring 200 machines, and generating about 2gigs of data per run.
-Running coverage on every changeset is not an option, never mind multiple times to get a stable coverage number.
+Even more: Coverage tests are very expensive to run; requiring 200 machines, and generating about 20gigs of data per run.
+Running coverage on every changeset is not an option, nevermind multiple times to get a stable coverage number.

 ## A solution